-A complete checklist for preparing your custom brushes for sale and sharing with others.
+A complete checklist for preparing your custom brushes for sale and sharing them with others.

 We know you've put a lot of effort and hours into creating your awesome brushes.
-We hope you've enjoyed making them and that you've created a brush set you love to use.
-If you are ready to share your brushes with others - for your team, for sale, or for possible featuring in Concepts, please take a careful check through this list to make sure everything is on target.
-In addition, check out our list of tips for preparing your marketing materials before releasing your brushes for sale.
+We hope you've enjoyed making them and that you've created a brush set you love to use!

 1. Have you given your brush pack a title? - What is the main theme or use case for your brush pack?
 What would make it a memorable name for others?
-Match it to your end product and perhaps include your brand or name in the title.
+Match it to an end product or scenario you think the brushes fit best, and perhaps include your brand or name in the title.

 2. Have you given each individual brush a name? - Come up with a short, descriptive name to suit each brush.
 If you've made several similar brushes, you can use the same name but differentiate them with a letter, number or characteristic so users can easily tell them apart.

-5. Use the brush in your own artwork. - This gives you direct insight into the use cases and marketing for your brush.
-Share that insight with your customers.
+4. Use the brush in your own artwork. - This gives you direct insight into the use cases and marketing for your brush.
+You'll share that insight with your customers.
 Not only does drawing with the brush help you see how it fits into a particular creative realm, featuring the brush in a drawing shows others what it does and why it is worth purchasing.
-Use the final artwork as part of your marketing.
+If you like, use the final artwork as part of your marketing.